 The Dashboard is based on the Pathway to Improved Health Value conceptual framework (below), created in 2013 with input from HPIO’s Health Value Dashboard Advisory Group.
 The framework defines health value and outlines the systems and environments that affect health.
 The Dashboard includes metrics related to these various systems and environments, including access to care, healthcare system performance, public health and prevention, social and economic environment and physical environment.

 The 2023 Health Value Dashboard is the fifth edition of this publication.
 HPIO released previous editions in 2014, 2017, 2019 and 2021.
-HPIO is committed to updating the Dashboard on a biennial basis to align with Ohio’s biennial state operating budget processs.
+HPIO is committed to updating the Dashboard on a biennial basis to align with Ohio’s biennial state operating budget process.

 Improving health and addressing healthcare spending growth are concerns shared by state policymakers and others and many Ohioans face barriers to being healthy.
 Collecting and sharing publicly available data on health, spending and the drivers of health provides an important starting place to understand Ohio’s performance relative to other states.
 The Dashboard also highlights evidence-informed policies that can be implemented at the state and local levels to address Ohio’s health challenges and achieve health equity.